 Monique wrote from France, "It also seems that though bilderbogen ‘translates’ to French as ‘images d’Épinal’, they didn’t illustrate exactly the same topics.
 There don’t seem to be riddles in Germany.

 The expression image d’Épinal has become proverbial in French and refers to an emphatically traditionalist and naïve depiction of something, showing only its good aspects."

 This article was posted on Sunday, July 24th, 2011 at 12:54 pm and is filed under Arts and Crafts, Countries & Cultures, France, Germany, Illustrations, Picture Sheets.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.